OctopusDeploy/OctoProduct/chapter0/index.md

 With that in mind, pillar number zero, and the prerequisite for all other pillars in this book, is *do what works for you*.

-We hope you enjoy this book, and look forward to shaping the future of pragmatic deployments with your feedback.
+We hope you enjoy this discussion, and look forward to shaping the future of pragmatic deployments with your feedback.

 Happy deployments!